hlgranite/hlgranite.github.io/nisan.md

 permalink: /nisan/
 ---

-The are many 4 types of granite - Batu Batik, Batu Putih, Batu Hitam, and Batu Hijau.
-And 3 different sizes - 1½', 2', and 2½'.
+The are 4 types of Batu Nisan - Batu Batik, Batu Putih, Batu Hitam, and Batu Hijau with 3 different sizes - 1½'(child), 2'(adult), and 2½'.